wrongs done to trees, wrongs of every sort, are done in the darkness

 Soon after, Lois James began

-challenging the loss of good farmland by the Rouge Valley with a big new
+challenging the loss of good farmland by the Rouge Valley for a big new

-Zoo for Toronto.
-With development of the zoo, the contour of the entire
+zoo.
+With development of the Toronto Zoo, the contour of the entire

 landscape was changed as many trees were cut down and heritage homes

 to safeguard the Rouge